deepantripathy/Flight_Experience_Management_System/README.md

 STEP2: Within the active server go to the databases.
 Right click and go to create > Database...
 STEP3: Name the database as per your choice(here, 'flems').
 STEP4: Click on Save so that database is created.
-STEP5: Right click on the created database and go to restore.Choose the file flems_dbs.sql and click on the Restore option.
+STEP5: Right click on the created database and go to restore.Choose the file flems_final.sql and click on the Restore option.
 STEP6: Database is loaded in your system and now you can query as per your convenience.

 ## E-R Diagram